-Even if they didn’t see the injury happen, they may have known the dangerous condition existed.
+Even if they didn’t see the injury happen, they might have known the dangerous condition existed.
 Better yet, they may have previously notified the guards of the danger.

 Despite all previous warnings, the guards didn’t inform you of the impending attack or take any action to stop the inmate from harming you.
 When the inmate returned, he followed through on his threats and attacked you, causing severe injuries.

-Make sure to ask witnesses to write down in detail what the assaultive inmate told the guards, which guards he told, and the guards’ responses.
-Then, have your witnesses sign and date their statements.
+Make sure to ask witnesses to write down in detail what the violent inmate told the guards, which guards he told, and the guards’ responses.
+Have your witnesses sign and date their statements.

 Example: Neglected by prison dentist

-A physician isn’t an expert in hot ironing machines, so you can’t expect him to say how the machine malfunctioned.
-As long as he says in his diagnosis that a steam ironing machine caused your injuries, that’s sufficient.
-Be sure to get a copy of your medical chart.
+A physician isn’t an expert in hot ironing machines, so you can’t expect medical notes to say how the machine malfunctioned.
+So long as the treatment records mention that a steam ironing machine caused your injuries, that’s enough the help your claim.